A Tribute To Love

 "But, they were fighting each other, it was real."

-"That is all they ever knew how to do, kill each other ."
+"That is all they know how to do, kill each other ."

 "But, they are dead, why would they fight?"